Careers Programme

 In addition to general careers and progression advice, the College has a significant programme to support progression to higher education, including:

-- Apprenticeship and Employers Fair in National Apprenticeship Week
+- Apprenticeship and Employers Fair in National Careers Week

 - Access to the Careers Hub throughout the College day

-- A dedicated support programme named ‘Aspiring Apprentices Programme’ for year 13 students who are pursuing higher and degree level apprenticeships across a wide range of sectors
+- A dedicated support programme named ‘Apprenticeship and Employment Programme’ for year 13 students who are pursuing higher and degree level apprenticeships across a wide range of sectors

 - University liaison officer support for Year 13 higher education applicants